 National Treasury has put limits on the amount you can save in a tax-free savings account.

-An individual can invest a lump sum or a series of regular investments, or a combination of both, but the total contributions he / she may make in any tax year (which runs from 1 March to 28/29 February every year), may not exceed the annual contribution limit of R36 000.
+An individual can invest a lump sum or a series of regular investments, or a combination of both, but the total contributions (deposits made before investing) he / she may make in any tax year (which runs from 1 March to 28/29 February every year), may not exceed the annual contribution limit of R36 000.

 Lifetime Limit - R500 000

-There is also a total lifetime contribution that may not exceed R500 000.
+There is also a total lifetime contribution (total deposits made into the account) that may not exceed R500 000.
 Sticking to your annual contribution limit will mean you'll only reach your lifetime contribution limit after 16 years so the sooner you start the better

 If however, you hold more than one approved tax-free savings account it is extremely important that you make sure your annual payments across all approved tax-free savings accounts do not exceed the annual contribution limit or the penalties described above will be incurred.